YuliWanghust/RFO_Bench/README.md

 image_path,prediction
 /path/#####.jpg,0.90
 /path/#####.jpg,0.85
-/path/#####.jpg,0.15
 ...
 ```
-where each line corresponds to the prediction result of one image.
-The first column is the image path, the second column is the predicted probability, ranging from 0 to 1, indicating whether this image has foreign objects or not.
+Each line in the prediction file represents one image.
+The first column is the image path, followed by the predicted probability (0 to 1) indicating the presence of foreign objects.

-We use AUC to evaluate the algorithm's performance in classifying whether each given chest X-ray has foreign objects present or not.
-AUC is commonly used to evaluate binary classification in medical imaging challenges.
-We believe AUC is adequate enough to measure the performance of the classification task of our challenge, especially given that our positive and negative data are balanced.
+We use the Area Under the Curve (AUC) to evaluate binary classification performance—whether a chest X-ray contains foreign objects.
+AUC is a standard metric in medical imaging and is well-suited for our task, especially given the balanced distribution of positive and negative cases.

 ### Localization
 For the localization task, each algorithm is required to generate a `prediction_localization.csv` file in the format below: